About e-Invoicing in KSA?

 How does E-Invoicing (FATOORAH) work?

-For the first phase, enforced as of December 4th, 2021, for all taxpayers (excluding non-resident taxpayers), and any other parties issuing tax invoices on behalf of suppliers subject to VAT, electronic invoice issuance will be very similar to invoices generated prior to 4 Dec 2021, with invoices issued through a compliant electronic solution and including additional fields depending on the type of the transaction.
+E-Invoicing will be rolled-out in two phases in KSAFor the first phase, enforced as of December 4th, 2021, for all taxpayers (excluding non-resident taxpayers), and any other parties issuing tax invoices on behalf of suppliers subject to VAT, electronic invoice issuance will be very similar to invoices generated prior to 4 Dec 2021, with invoices issued through a compliant electronic solution and including additional fields depending on the type of the transaction.
 For the second phase, enforceable starting January 1st, 2023 in waves, the electronic solution must be integrated with ZATCA's systems and e-invoices should be generated in the required format.

 Why is e-invoicing being introduced in KSA?